 11 panel oral drug alcohol test.

-11-panel oral drug test detects ten illicit and prescription drugs plus alcohol with the results appearing in less than ten minutes on the face of the device.
+11-panel oral drug analysis detects ten illicit and prescription drugs plus alcohol, with the results appearing in less than ten minutes on the device’s face.
 The detection window is typically one to two days for most drugs.

 - 11-panel oral drug alcohol test.

 - Together it detects ten drugs plus alcohol.

 - It is comfortable and convenient to use.

 - The 11-panel oral device detects ten drugs and alcohol.

 - There is no need for a same-sex collector.

 - There is no need for a controlled collection site.